Select Page

 4. The Fall of the Berlin Wall

-Years of discontent and political pressure finally culminated in a pivotal moment on November 9, 1989.
-Due to a series of administrative errors and growing civil unrest, the East German government announced that its citizens could freely travel to the West.
-Thousands of people flocked to the wall, sparking a celebratory atmosphere.
+The tipping point finally came on November 9 1989, years of discontent and political pressure.
+It all went wrong because of a series of administrative errors and ever worsening civil unrest, and the East German government announced that its citizens could travel freely to the West.
+And thousands rushed to the wall, pouring on the celebration.

-As a result, the Berlin Wall lost its symbolic power.
-Individuals started chipping away at the wall, tearing it down piece by piece.
-This event marked the beginning of the end for communism in Germany.
+The Berlin Wall lost its symbolic power, in this way.
+Someone began chipping away at the wall, tearing it down, peeling it off, little by little.
+This was the end of the line for communism in Germany.

 5. Significance in World History